-In the Connective Tissue Diseases Cascade, serum is tested initially for the presence of antinuclear antibodies (ANA) and for cyclic citrullinated peptide (CCP) antibodies.
-The presence of CCP antibodies indicates a strong likelihood of RA.(3) The presence of ANA supports the possibility of a connective tissue disease, and the level of ANA is used to identify sera for second-order testing for antibodies to double-stranded DNA (dsDNA) and the other autoantigens.
-The decision threshold for performing the second-order tests is based on empirical data derived from testing patients with varying levels of ANA and was chosen to minimize testing when positive results for dsDNA and other antibodies are very unlikely.(4)
+In this test, -serum is tested initially for the presence of antinuclear antibodies (ANA) and for cyclic citrullinated peptide (CCP) antibodies.
+The presence of CCP antibodies indicates a strong likelihood of RA.(2) The presence of ANA supports the possibility of a connective tissue disease, and the level of ANA is used to identify sera for second-order testing for antibodies to double-stranded DNA (dsDNA) and the other autoantigens.
+The decision threshold for performing the second-order tests is based on empirical data derived from testing patients with varying levels of ANA and was chosen to minimize testing when positive results for dsDNA and other antibodies are very unlikely.(3)

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Reference values apply to all ages.

 See individual unit codes for additional information.